Skip to content

 kubectl -n aerospike describe aerospikeclusters aerocluster | grep -E 'Access Endpoints|Alternate Access Endpoints' -A1

-You now have a running Aerospike Database deployment using AKO!
+You now have a running Aerospike Database deployment on the cloud using AKO!

 Next steps